8 Colo. Code Regs. § 1304-2-IV

 6. Owners of residential property claiming it is exempt as held by a community land trust or a nonprofit affordable homeownership developer as an affordable homeownership property shall submit to the administrator existing and/or ongoing proof of a property held and/or leased as an affordable homeownership property, including but not limited to proof of lease to a qualifying owner or owners of the improvements as an affordable homeownership property, and prevailing deed restrictions and other conditions imposed on the property.
 An annual attestation to that fact, or any other supplemental report on forms provided by the administrator, may take the place of the filing of such proof.

-7. In order to determine whether the property is deemed to be an affordable homeownership property, the Administrator will consider the prevailing deed restriction(s) and other conditions imposed on the property, including but not limited to the annual household income of the owners of the improvements at the time of purchase, the amount(s) charged on the ground lease, and any subsequent resales of the property, the conditions attached thereto, and the qualifications of the subsequent buyers.
+7. In order to determine whether the property is deemed to be an affordable homeownership property, the Administrator will consider the prevailing deed restriction(s) and other conditions imposed on the property, including but not limited to the annual household income of the owners of the improvements, the amount(s) charged on the ground lease, and any subsequent resales of the property, the conditions attached thereto, and the qualifications of the subsequent buyers.

-The amount charged as a ground lease to qualifying homeowners shall not exceed more than one dollar plus an equitable portion of the reasonable expenses attributable to the direct costs, maintenance and operation of the land, including interest expenses, depreciation, long-term maintenance expenses allowed in accordance with generally accepted accounting principles, capital expenses dedicated to refurbishing the property, any administrative expenses associated with the land, and expenses incurred to allow the property to conserve energy, water, or other natural resources, but do not include any amount expended to reduce debt.
+The amount charged as a ground lease to qualifying homeowners shall not exceed more than one dollar plus an equitable portion of the reasonable expenses attributable to the maintenance and operation of the land, including interest expenses, depreciation, long-term maintenance expenses allowed in accordance with generally accepted accounting principles, capital expenses dedicated to refurbishing the property, and expenses incurred to allow the property to conserve energy, water, or other natural resources, but do not include any amount expended to reduce debt.

 Partial exemptions may be calculated by dividing the square footage of non-qualifying land by the total square footage of the property.